tchangalov/tchangalov.github.io/src/content/blog/My Coding Ideology.md

 ## Dead Code
 Actively seek out dead code to remove.
 Keeping the codebase as clean as possible is one of the best things that can be done for the longevity and success of the project.

-- archive old repositories
+- Archive old repositories
-- delete old Jenkins Pipelines
+- Delete old Jenkins Pipelines
-- remove unused configuration files
+- Remove unused configuration files
+- Remove unused classes, methods, and variables